PierreWCS/beer-shop/README.md

 ### FEATURES:

-USER:
+User can:

-- He can add products to his cart, saved in the localstorage.
+- Add products to his cart, saved in the localstorage.

-- He can make an order
+- Make an order

 - Create an account, login and subscribe to the shop newsletter.

 - Send a message with a contact form on the "about" page.

-ADMIN:
+ADMIN can:

 If the user is connected with an admin account, he can have an access to the url: /admin.

-- He can manage the products, stocks, and add new products from the website.
+- Manage the products, stocks, and add new products from the website.

-- He can manage the orders
+- Manage the orders

-- He can see the messages from the contact form
+- See the messages from the contact form

-- He can see people who registered to the newsletter.
+- See people who registered to the newsletter.

 - He can upload images on the server and manage theses